RickStrahl/Westwind.RazorHosting/Readme.md

 }
 ```

 This consolidates all the logic needed to load, shut down and render templates using the RazorHost.
-This also auto-loads the engine the first time you render a template, and this reduces the code to render a template in your application to a single line of code:
+Now you can use a single line to render any template out of the folder structure.

 ```cs
 AppTemplates.RenderTemplate("~/header.cshtml",topic);
 ```

 This method will start the host if it's not loaded and then render the template.

+The same approach can be used with the `StringHostContainer` with slightly different configuration.

 ### RazorStringHostContainer
 StringHostContainer executes templates from string, but caches the compiled templates based on the template's content.
 IOW, running the same exact template twice will automatically compile on the first run, and use the cached version on the second and subsequent runs.
 As long as the the template string is identical the cached assembly is used.